gjuliao/morse_code/README.md

 ### Prerequisites

- install ruby on your device:
+ install ruby on your device

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder

 ### Install

-Install this project with Vs code:
+Install this project with Vs code

 ### Usage